Western use of the swastika in the early 20th century: Architectural use

 The Cliff Dwellers Apartment building in New York City, completed in 1914, features two terracotta swastikas, tilted with arms pointing to the left.
 The building is well known for its western themed frieze, featuring buffalo skulls, mountain lions and rattlesnakes.

 The Garfield Monument in Cleveland Ohio, dedicated in 1890 as a tomb and memorial for assassinated U.S. President James A. Garfield, contains swastika tile patterns throughout the floor.
 The 180 ft building was added to the National Register of Historic Places in 1973.

 A small swastika is visible in the elaborate carvings representing several cultures above the main entrance to the Yale University Library.

 A Chicago television investigative journalism report in July 2015 found numerous examples of swastikas in the city's architecture.
 "A swastika is on the front of Chicago's most popular tourist attraction, Navy Pier, and seen at the one of Columbia College's South Loop buildings.
 It is embedded in marble floors at University of Chicago on the Lower West Side and an embellishment on a city monument to Jacques Marquette.
 The design is on what is now the Bridgeview Bank, and the former Continental Illinois Bank, along with countless pre-WWII Chicago homes and apartment buildings."

 A swastika design, intended as a welcoming symbol of good fortune, inspired by Native American symbolism, was installed into the floor of the entryway of the Montana Club, at the time a private gentlemen's club in Helena, Montana, now a restaurant open to the public.
 Rebuilt in 1905 using a design by architect Cass Gilbert, the site is a conforming property in the Helena Historic District listed on the National Register of Historic Places.

-The KiMo Theatre in Albuquerque, New Mexico, built in 1927 in the Pueblo Deco style and restored in 2000, is owned and operated by the city, which describes it as an "architectural gem".
+The KiMo Theater in Albuquerque, New Mexico, built in 1927 in the Pueblo Deco style and restored in 2000, is owned and operated by the city, which describes it as an "architectural gem".
 The building includes Native American design elements, including swastikas with right facing arms.
 It was nearly torn down in 1977, the same year the KiMo was listed on the National Register of Historic Places.

 In 1907, the Corn Palace in Mitchell, South Dakota, featured a design that had a swastika on one of the towers as an "Indian good luck sign".
 Each year the exterior is covered with elaborate murals made of South Dakota corn, grain and grasses.
 The building is the centrepiece of a historic district that is listed on the National Register of Historic Places.

 In Rapid City, South Dakota, there are swastikas in the lobby of the Hotel Alex Johnson, which opened in 1928.
 They are decorations honouring the Native American culture of Western South Dakota.
 The hotel is listed on the National Register of Historic Places.